Scotlands Family is a Scottish genealogy portal for helping people research their Scottish family tree and ancestors

 Many of the causes of death and disease described in old Scottish death certificates from 1855 onwards, are still valid today.
 Others are more obscure or have fallen out of use in modern medical terminology.

-Listed below are some of the frequently used medical terms and causes of disease and death certified by medical practioners in Scotland, as written on actual Scottish death certificates:
+Listed below are around 80 frequently used medical terms and causes of disease and death certified by medical practioners in Scotland, as written on actual Scottish death certificates:

 Diseases on Scottish death certificates from 1855